apthorpe/jeppson-python/README.rst

 ==============

-Pipe network flow analysis toolkit
+Pipe network flow analysis toolkit based on the work of Roland W. Jeppson.

 Description